improbable-eng/kedge/docs/k8s_resolver.md

 # k8sresolver

-Kubernetes resolver based on [endpoint API](https://kubernetes.io/docs/api-reference/v1.7/#endpoints-v1-core)
+Kubernetes resolver is based on [endpoint API](https://kubernetes.io/docs/api-reference/v1.7/#endpoints-v1-core)

 Inspired by https://github.com/sercand/kuberesolver but more suitable for our needs.